AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 ### Radius

-To set the radius of a Pie chart, call the {api:anychart.charts.Pie#radius}radius(){api} method and specify either a value or a percentage of the chart's bounds:
+To set the radius of a Pie chart, call the {api:anychart.charts.Pie#radius}radius(){api} method and specify either a value or a percentage of the chart's bounds.

 In the following sample, the radius of the first Pie chart is not configured, and the radius of the second one is set to 30%: